 - Advise on final college decision

-Winter Park College Consultants utilizes GuidedPath, a powerful, student centered system designed to empower and engage students and families in the college planning conversation.
-Find best-fit colleges based on academic, social, and financial factors while staying organized and in control.
-GuidedPath helps streamline college planning everything you need, all in one place.
+Winter Park College Consultants utilizes online student-centered systems, designed to empower and engage students and families in the college planning conversation.
+Find best-fit colleges based on academic, social, and financial factors while staying organized and in control, all in one place.

 Our Writing Workshop for the College Essay

 Exclusively from Winter Park College Consultants

 At Winter Park College Consultants, we believe students deserve a personalized approach to their essays for the college application.
 A “one-size fits all” approach does not result in a top-quality product.
 We curate discerning self-exploration techniques, artful and astute brainstorming exercises, proven writing style structures, and logical methods of organizing topic selection.
 Building on the firmest of foundations, our students create extraordinary pieces of writing in their unique voices.
 Below is an overview of sessions available in our college essay workshop.

 What Colleges Really Want to Read in Your Essay

 Presented by Tara Nelan, Regional Director of Admissions, Muhlenberg College, Pennsylvania

 In this session, students learn what colleges really want to read in the essay, common mistakes in essays and characteristics of essays that stand out to the reader.
 Recognizing that writing is a process, students will also learn tips to get started, to shape their essay, and to get closer to submitting their work.